 Grape Burst: Can you recall the rich and sometimes overpowering flavor of concord grapes as found in many wines and jams?
 This effective odor control option takes that scent to the nth degree, and positively eradicates foul odors emanating from restrooms, gyms, trash storage areas, hallways, stairwells, kennels and restrooms.

 Neutral: A favorite in many instances, since nondescript odor is most often desired.
-It’s areas of application are similar to the others and include permanent odor control for gyms, decaying trash storage areas, gyms, restrooms, kennels, hallways and stairwells.
+It’s areas of application are similar to the others and include permanent odor control for gyms, decaying trash storage areas, restrooms, kennels, hallways and stairwells.

 Odor Control Systems For Every Other Commercial Application